andrewstarlike/AndrewStarlike/README.md

 You can find LinkedIn profile here: https://www.linkedin.com/in/andrei-sandulescu/ and my CV here: https://andrewstarlike.com/

 On Jul 27, 2021 I created a small React app to demonstrate basic READ and CREATE using Firebase.
 The repo is https://github.com/AndrewStarlike/react-api.
-I used useState, useEffect, useCallback and Fetch.
+I used useState, useEffect, useCallback, Fetch and basic error handling.

 On Jul 26, 2021 I created a small React app to demonstrate classes.
 The repo is https://github.com/AndrewStarlike/react-classes.
 Basically I added useEffect and useContext equivalents in class based components and demonstrated error boundry.